Interview by Emilly Prado | Photography by Celeste Noche

 What has your experience been like in accessing both community and artistic spaces here?
 How has that shaped your work?

 When it comes to my practice, I really enjoy working with people in different spaces and doing, well, I don’t know if you’d call them collaborations but, for example, my friend Mary’s a composer.
 She plays piano and it’s nice to go visit her and paint while she’s practicing her compositions.
 And I used to go to my friend Samantha’s place while she would be drawing and I would be typing.
-You know, just meeting up with people at coffee places and working on ideas.
+You know, just meeting up with people, working on ideas.

 Currently, I’ve been working on two different projects based on recycled plastics.
 I started up an art collective in 2018 called Plastic Vision Art Collective and it’s four of us.
 We want to re-introduce plastic as a preciously raw, valuable material.
 Things that go into the garbage are plastic, so what do we do with this material that we keep consuming and just tossing out?
 Let’s reintroduce this into our lives and work and play with it.
 We recently hosted a free workshop for creating mobiles.
 We did a trash pick up, beach clean up, and incorporated the materials.

-I’ve also been testing re-reforming.
+I’ve also been testing by re-shaping.
 What you do is shred the plastic [then] get it reshaped by melting it at particular temperatures.
 It’s like 250 to 265 degrees for 3D printers and, depending on the equipment, it can even go to 400 to 600 degrees.

-Another collective I’m staring up with folks is called ShredCord.
+Another collective I’m starting with folks is called ShredCore.
 (We’re still working out the name.
-ShredCord or TrashCaptors!)
-I’m working with people at PCC in the lab, trying to figure out how to create molds, and how to 3D print recycled plastic.
+ShredCore or TrashHackers!)
+I’m working with people at PCC in the FabLab, trying to figure out how to create molds, and how to 3D print recycled plastic.
 Once we have a good system going, I’ve been talking to the Right Brain Initiative—I’m a teaching artist for the initiative—about future workshops that could be shared with students.

 In what ways do you approach your curatorial work differently from your own art practice?